children playing educational games

 What You'll Need

-To play Tic Tac Toe, all you need is a Tic Tac Toe board or simply a pen and paper.
+To play Tic Tac Toe, you only need a Tic Tac Toe board or a pen and paper.
 It's a classic game that can be played anywhere, making it super convenient for parents and kids on the go.

 How to Play

 This game is one of the most exciting problem-solving activities for kids.
 Draw a grid with 9 boxes if you're using paper.
-Each player chooses either X or O and takes turns marking their symbol in an empty box.
+Each player chooses X or O and turns to mark their symbol in an empty box.
 The goal is to make a continuous row of three of your symbols, either horizontally, vertically, or diagonally.
 Whoever succeeds wins!

 Benefits